ogechivivian/http_server/README.md

 * Step 4: Launch the browser and access the application on  `http://localhost:80` or `http://localhost:80/healthcheck`

 ### Building a Docker image with the Dockerfile
 There is a Dockerfile located at the base directory.
-Run the following command from the tterminal to build a docker image `docker build -t {nameoftherepository}:version .` the -t flag is to tag the image
+Run the following command from the tterminal to build a docker image `docker build -t {NAME_OF_THE_REPOSITORY}:version .` the -t flag is to tag the image
+<code>Note: NAME_OF_THE_REPOSITORY refers to docker image repository or any other private/pubic image registry </code>
 ### Push the image to an Image Registry
 The Image on the local machine can be pushed to an Image registry using the `docker push` command.